-Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances
+Minimum Based on mitigating circumstances Maximum

+Based on

+aggravating

+circumstances

 Simulated Firearm Level 4 Mitigating Circumstances- Aggravating Circumstances- Any simulated firearm made of plastic, wood, metal or any other material that is a replica, facsimile, or toy version of a firearm or any object such as a stick or finger concealed under clothing and is being portrayed as a firearm.
 K-4 Conference with Staff or Officer Check in/check out includes random search 5-8 Above options Instructional Lesson/Activity - Research school safety and why laws ban weapons from schools.
 Present, based on research, current laws about weapons at school.
 C: Parental Involvement L: Expulsion Clearly a toy and recognized as not being real.
 Did not show to others Student turned item over to staff when they, the student, became aware of their possession.
 Based on age and experience, It is plausible that the student did not have a good understanding of the concern created.
-Pretended to use item toward others The realism of the item was hard to identify easily How many saw the item.
+How many saw the item.
 How much concern was generated about the item.
-Expressed motivations to simulate use such as to scare, for protection, or to intimidate.